johndetlefs/directions-demo/README.md

 Directions Demo is a small demo application using Node.js, React, NextJS, Material UI, Google Maps API, Redux, Thunk, & Persist

-The live demo of the application can be accessed here: {insert live url}
+The live demo of the application can be accessed here: https://nextjs-wheat-gamma.now.sh

 ## Installation